 1.1.3 Level of Accuracy

 There are budgets of varying levels of accuracy like ball park, approximate, budgetary and definitive.
-During the conception phase of projects stakeholders work with ball parks and approximate estimates as the scope is not well developed during this phase.
+During the conception phase of projects, stakeholders work with ball parks and approximate estimates as the scope is not well developed during this phase.
 In the organization’s budgeting phase we depend on the budgetary estimates of the upcoming projects.
-During planning and execution phases of the project we rely on definitive estimates.
+During the planning and execution phases of the project, we rely on definitive estimates.
 The expected accuracy levels of definitive estimates are within plus or minus five percentage.
-In order to develop definitive estimates one need detailed scope.
+In order to develop definitive estimates, one needs a detailed scope.
 It is impossible to arrive at definitive estimates without the help of detailed work breakdown structures.

 1.1.4 Organizational Procedures